Effective Tips for Marketing to Millennials

 Millennials are unlike any other generation, which is why marketing to millennials leaves some brands feeling stumped and unsure about how to develop their brand strategies.
-But millennials are one of the most important groups of buyers today, estimated to have nearly $1.3 trillion in buying power in Q1 of 2014.
+But millennials are one of the most important groups of buyers today.

 Brands that don’t develop a strong marketing strategy for a group with this much buying power can find themselves losing out on a huge profit margin.